giogodo/MaidenLands/README.md

   - optional enhancements

 ## Development teams
+Broadly Development teams would be categorized into to

+0. Story, theme and quest writers.
+1. Concept artists.
+2. Programming and Engineering team.
+3. Environment art designers.
+4. Character Artists.
+5. Location teams and Level designers.
+6. Quest designers and Story team.
+7. Sound Designers.
+8. Beta testing team.

 ## Donations / Crowd funding
 I have spend past 7 to 8 months working full time on this ambitious project of mine, I worked on every single core aspect mostly technicals such as developing and making ready the tool sets and framework to be used by other developers, however I have to pay for other aspects which are out of my domain such as concept art and art direction.